z0ph/ansible-win-install/README.md

 # Ansible Installation

-This Ansible project intend to automate the installation of your fresh new Windows.
+This Ansible project intend to automate the post-installation of your fresh new Windows.

 Using: